zanamama/react-portfolio/README.md

 ### Projects

-For each project that is featured in your portfolio, include the following:
+For each project that is featured in my portfolio, I have included the following:

 * An image of the deployed application (either a short animated GIF or screenshot)